zhinst/zhinst-toolkit/examples/shfqa_sweeper.md

 sweeper.plot()
 ```

-## Pulsed resonator with complex envelope
+## Pulsed resonator spectroscopy
+In pulsed spectroscopy the resonator is probed with a signal consisting of an envelope modulated at some frequency.
+In toolkit we only need to specify the envelope of the pulse, and the modulation is performed by the sweeper module automatically.
 ### Create the envelope

 ```python